© Kt Miller/Polar Bears International.

 One of our projects this summer is assisting explore.org with the LIVE beluga whale boat camera.
 We are helping to rig two cameras on a Zodiac, one underwater and one above, that will stream live to the internet during high tide each day.
 It's a unique way to allow people from all over the world a glimpse into the incredible ecosystem surrounding the town of Churchill, Manitoba.
 Given that it's a very expensive place to travel, the LIVE cams allow everyone a peek into this surreal environment and an opportunity to experience the wonder of the beluga whales.

-I'm no expert, but from my perspective it seems like the first step in conserving something— be it sea ice, polar bears, or beluga whales— is to connect with it.
+From my perspective it seems like the first step in conserving something— be it sea ice, polar bears, or beluga whales— is to connect with it.
 As humans we tend to protect the things we love, the things we care about, the things that have pulled our heartstrings in some way.
 And although there's nothing quite like seeing something in person with your own two eyes, the live cams come close, and the window into remote regions of the world has the ability to foster the connection that people crave—to allow us to see, feel, and experience an extraordinary place.

 Earlier in the week a deep fog rolled in and settled onto the town of Churchill for a full 24 hours.
 It seemed to slow everything down.
 Nothing could come and go.
 Flights were cancelled.
 The air was still.
 Some work was delayed, other work pushed on.
 In the middle of the hustle-bustle it seemed to cause pause.